tek/proteome.nvim/README.md

 pip install proteome
 ```

+To install, you will need to have the newest version of `libgit2` installed in
+your system.

 Python 3.5.1 is required to run the plugin.
 After installation, regularly
 install the nvim plugin and execute `:UpdateRemotePlugins`.